 Each of the copies of the dissertation submitted to the College of Education must have a Signature Page using the exact wording and format shown in the appendix of this manual.
 Like all other pages, this sheet must be on the same brand and weight of cotton paper and be in the same font as the remainder of the manuscript.
 The name used on the Signature Page and Title Page must be that under which the student is registered at the institution.
 Although the original Signature Pages may be copies, the committee signatures must be original.
 Black ink is recommended for the original signatures.
 The number of signature lines must equal the number of committee members; the names of the committee members and administrators should be typed under the lines.
+Be sure to check with each committee member for how he/she would like the name to be listed (middle initial, etc.); the sample page at the end of this manual is correct for the current Deans and Doctoral Program Coordinator.
 The major and degree to be awarded must be exactly those to which the student was admitted officially by the College of Education; the date of the final defense approval is included.
 As part of the cover pages, the Signature Page is neither counted nor numbered.
 To save time, students should print the Signature Page on cotton paper to be signed at the defense meeting.